MadBomber/kbs/README.md

 ## 🙏 Acknowledgments

-- Charles Forgy for the original RETE algorithm
+- **Charles Forgy** for the original RETE algorithm
+- **Robert Doorenbos** for RETE/UL and unlinking optimizations
-- The AI research community for RETE II enhancements
+- The AI and knowledge systems research community
 - Ruby community for excellent tooling and libraries

 ## 📚 References